Webinars to support Engineering Climate Action

 Jack Young, a mechanical engineer, discusses how the heavily regulated, change-averse healthcare sector has begun to drive transformational change to tackle the task of energy transition – and what can be learned and applied across other industries.

-What te ao Māori can teach us about climate change
+What Te Ao Māori can teach us about climate change

-In our first Climate Conversation, Akuhata Bailey-Winiata (University of Waikato) speaks specifically about his work on the relevance and application of mātauranga and te ao Māori in climate change.
+In this first Climate Conversation, Akuhata Bailey-Winiata (University of Waikato) shares his work on the relevance and application of Mātauranga and Te Ao Māori in climate change.